 Both first and third-party cookies are used to track user behavior.
 Their purposes are similar, but they are used in different ways.

 First-party cookies are stored by the website that you visit and give website owners the ability to collect analytics, data, language settings, and other functions to provide a good user experience.

-Third-party cookies are created by domains that are not the website (third-party servers) and are used for online advertising purposes.
+Third-party cookies, the kind that Google will block, are created by domains that are not the website (third-party server) and are used for online-advertising and retargeting.
 A third-party cookie is accessible on any website that loads the code.

-Making a shift towards first-party data will ensure you are collecting data that is safe and accurate and will allow you to have full control over what data you collect.
-It also allows you to create a more trusted relationship with your customers, which is always a win!
+If your current technology cannot perform the same without third-party cookies, it’s time to start finding one that can.
+Making a shift towards first-party data can ensure you are collecting data that is safe and accurate and will allow you to have full control over what data you collect.

 Aside from collecting more of your own audience data, marketers should consider partnering with trusted companies, such as high-quality first-party data providers or an advertising measurement company.
 These providers help create trusted relationships with people and keep user privacy a priority, while also measuring the ongoing impact of your marketing campaigns through the platforms you use most.

 Contextual marketing is another strategy that allows marketers to target their messages based on content, context, and meaning of the user’s environment instead of relying on data collected by a third-party cookie.
 This can be achieved through using artificial intelligence to learn how a person is engaging with your brand.